Direct mail or email?

 More than half of email users admit that they don’t open and read their emails regularly.

 Email readers are in a rush, they check email while commuting, on their mobile devices, or having lunch.
-They are not willing to invest their time or attention in what you have to say.
+They are not willing to invest their time or attention to what you have to say.

 That’s because people read on screens differently.
 When reading on our phones or computers we tend to skim or pass over texts.
 Whether emails, articles, or news reports.
 Very rarely we feel inclined to thoroughly read the entirety of a text.

 Everything on the internet nowadays is fast and the marketers have to put up a tough battle for people’s attention.
 It is very easy to glance over an email without reading it.
 Even if opened, the average attention span is only 2 seconds.